Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 ### Network Monitoring and Analysis

-For monitoring, **VPC Flow Logs** were enabled to track network activity.
-Logs were stored in Amazon **CloudWatch** within a custom log group dedicated to the VPC.
-The logging interval was configured to one minute and included all accepted and rejected traffic. **CloudWatch Log Insights** was used to analyze the captured data, providing visibility into source and destination IPs, bytes transferred, ports, and traffic outcomes.
-This data supported diagnostics and performance tuning across the network.
+To monitor network activity, VPC Flow Logs were enabled on the public subnet to capture traffic data—specifically, ping communication between the peered instances.
+These logs were stored in Amazon CloudWatch within a dedicated log group for the VPC.
+Logging was configured at one-minute intervals and recorded both accepted and rejected traffic.

+CloudWatch Log Insights was then used to analyze the captured flow logs, offering visibility into source and destination IP addresses, ports, bytes transferred, and traffic outcomes.
+Using the query "Top 10 byte transfers by source and destination IP addresses", I was able to identify which IP pairs transferred the most data.
+This insight was instrumental in diagnosing issues and optimizing network performance.

 ---